Helping Patients Afford XARELTO®

 Support for Patients Using Commercial or Private Insurance

-Your eligible patients with commercial insurance and an approved chronic indication receive XARELTO® with a $0 co-pay every month, up to $3,400 maximum annual program benefit per calendar year.
+Your eligible patients with commercial insurance and an approved chronic indication receive XARELTO® with a $10 co-pay every month (month = 30-day fill), up to $3,400 maximum annual program benefit per calendar year.
+Subject to monthly limits.
 This program is not available to individuals who use any state or federal government-subsidized healthcare program to cover a portion of medication costs, such as Medicare, Medicaid, TRICARE, Department of Defense, or Veterans Administration.
-Offer for new enrollment expires December 31, 2017.
+Offer for new enrollment expires December 31, 2018.
 For Massachusetts residents only, this offer is subject to change per state legislation.

 Learn more about the Janssen CarePath Savings Program for XARELTO®, including full eligibility requirements here.